Jugooch/Jugooch/README.md

 ## 🎯 Goals for 2025:

-- Build up the user base for Clarity Learn
 - Learn about Web3 and Crypto
 - Explore ways Web3 can be used to improve user experiences